roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7243/accessing-your-gateway/README.md

 # Accessing your Gateway
 After burning the image into the SD Card, make sure you have inserted the SD Card with the Latest Firmware installed to the **RAK7243 LoRaWAN® Developer Gateway** and the LoRa® and GPS Antenna attached to it.
 After which, you can now safely power on the gateway.
 In this section, several ways in accessing the gateway are provided to have different alternatives for you to choose depending on the availability of the requirements needed.

-:::warning
+:::warning ⚠️WARNING
-:warning: Before powering the RAK7243 LoRaWAN® Developer Gateway you should install the LoRa® and GPS antennas.
+ Before powering the RAK7243 LoRaWAN® Developer Gateway you should install the LoRa® and GPS antennas.
 Not doing so might damage the boards.
 :::

 ## Wi-Fi AP Mode